rydmike/flex_color_picker/README.md

 properties and two additional configuration property classes `ColorPickerActionButtons` and `ColorPickerCopyPasteBehavior`, that can be configured and passed in for even more customization options.

-This guide goes through the API settings, and provides links to API references.
+This guide goes through most of the API settings, and provides links to API references.

->**NOTE**
+> **NOTE**
->In the first version of 2.0.0 reference links are not provided to all API.
-Newer API doc ref link will be
+> In the 2.0.0-nullsafety.x releases the API reference links are not working to newer APIs.
-> added in a +1 documentation update after 2.0.0 has been released, when the links can be obtained.
+> This is because the links have all been made with URLs that refer to "latest" released API, and many of the
+> APIs do not exist in the last stable 1.x release.
+This will be resolved when the 2.0.0 is released as
+> stable version.

 ## Elements of the Picker

-This chapter shows the different visible elements of the color picker that you can enable and disable, or show and hide by adding Widgets to the picker.
+This chapter shows the different visible elements of the color picker that you can enable and disable, or show and hide by adding heading Widgets to the picker.

-As shown in above example, at the core is a passed `Color(...)` object to the property `color` and a `ValueChanged<Color>` callback `onColorChanged` that is called whenever a new color value is selected in the color picker.
-What you do with the callback depends on your use case, in the shown examples we typically just update the passed in color with `setState`.
-However, in the earlier dialog example it was also demonstrated how it interactively could be used to change the AppBar color of the app itself.
-You can of course use the picker to change any color in your application theme.
+In example earlier, at the core is a passed `Color()` object to the color picker's property `color`, and a `ValueChanged<Color>` callback `onColorChanged`, that is called whenever a new color value is selected in the color picker.
+What you do with the callback depends on your use-case.
+In the shown examples we typically just update the passed in color with `setState`.
+However, in the earlier dialog example, it was also demonstrated how it interactively could be used to change the AppBar color of the app itself.
+You can of course use the picker to change any color in your application theme, or the color used by any Widget.

 ```dart
 ColorPicker(